vari24/forks-and-clones-readme-online-web-sp-000/README.md

 To work with or collaborate on any Git project, you need to be able to manage your _remote_ repositories.
 Remote repositories are versions of your project that are hosted online, in this case, on Github.
-With these remote repositories, you'll be pushing and pulling data to and from them when you need to share work.
-To work with remotes, you'll get familiar with _fork_ and _clone_, and how they work hand-in-hand with each other, but have two separate meanings and functionality.
+This will keep a backup of your project, and allow you to be able to have easy access to make and retrieve data.

 ## Use `git clone` to Copy a Repository to Your Local Machine

-Now we want to get our forked version of the repository on our local machine.
+Now we want to get a repository to our local machine.
 This is where cloning is useful.
 To do this:

-1. Navigate back to the forked repository page you just created on GitHub.
+1. Navigate back to the repository page you just created on GitHub.
 2. Click the "Clone or Download" green button on the right.
 2. Make sure you select `Use SSH` as your URL type.